-After graduating with a degree in film production and philosophy, Renner moved to London, England, in 2007, where he recorded his well-received album “The Blossoms of Armageddon” for the UK-based Urban Sound label.
-The record received airplay on over 150 radio stations across the U.S. and Canada, was featured on ETV's 2010 series, "Married to Rock", and will be featured in MTV's new television series, "Catfish", based on the 2010 documentary of the same name.
+After graduating with a degree in film production and philosophy, Renner moved to London, England, in 2007, where he recorded his well-received album The Blossoms of Armageddon for the UK-based Urban Sound label.
+The record received airplay on over 150 radio stations across the U.S. and Canada, was featured on ETV's 2010 series, "Married to Rock", MTV's "True Life", and MTV's "Catfish", based on the 2010 documentary of the same name.

 Upon returning to the U.S. Renner continued to make a name for himself as a recording artist and as a live performer, and partnered with Morning Bird Records to release his 2010 follow-up record, Sekhmet.
 Fusing Egyptian folklore with neo-folk orchestration, Sekhmet has been hailed by critics as a "masterpiece" that creates a beautiful blend of sonic elements and paints a deep, lush emotional landscape.